 Starting with reports on the 2012 AMS-ASA-IMS-MAA-SIAM Annual Survey of the Mathematical Sciences, the Joint Data Committee has implemented a new method for grouping the doctorate-granting mathematics departments.
 These departments are first grouped into those at public institutions and those at private institutions.
-These groups are further subdivided based on the size of their doctoral program as reflected in the average annual number of Ph.D.'s awarded between 2000 and 2010, based on their reports to the Annual Survey during this period.
-Furthermore, doctorate-granting departments which self-classify their Ph.D. program as being in applied mathematics will join with the other applied mathematics departments previously in Group Va to form their own group.
+These groups are further subdivided based on the size of their doctoral program as reflected in the average annual number of PhDs awarded between 2000 and 2010, based on their reports to the Annual Survey during this period.
+Furthermore, doctorate-granting departments which self-classify their PhD program as being in applied mathematics will join with the other applied mathematics departments previously in Group Va to form their own group.
 The former Group IV will be divided into two groups, one for departments in statistics and one for departments in biostatistics.

-For further details on the change in the doctoral department groupings see the article in the October 2012 issue of Notices of the AMS at http:www.ams.org/notices/201209/rtx120901262p.pdf.
+For further details on the change in the doctoral department groupings see the article in the October 2012 issue of Notices of the AMS at www.ams.org/notices/201209/rtx120901262p.pdf.

 Math.
-Public Large consists of departments with the highest annual rate of production of Ph.D.'s, with at least 7.0 per year.
+Public Large consists of departments with the highest annual rate of production of PhDs, ranging between 7.0 and 24.2 per year.

 Math.
-Public Medium consists of departments with an annual rate of production of Ph.D.'s, ranging between 3.9 and 6.9 per year.
+Public Medium consists of departments with an annual rate of production of PhDs, ranging between 3.9 and 6.9 per year.

 Math.
-Public Small consists of departments with an annual rate of production of Ph.D.'s, with 3.8 per year or fewer.
+Public Small consists of departments with an annual rate of production of PhDs of 3.8 or less per year.

 Math.
-Private Large consists of departments with an annual rate of production of Ph.D.'s, with at least 3.9 per year.
+Private Large consists of departments with an annual rate of production of PhDs, ranging between 3.9 and 19.8 per year.

 Math.
-Private Small consists of departments with an annual rate of production of Ph.D.'s, with 3.8 per year or fewer.
+Private Small consists of departments with an annual rate of production of PhDs of 3.8 or less per year.